rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/grandstream_ucm62xx_sql_account_guess.md

 ### ID_SCAN

-Indicates the number of user ids to scan for.
+Indicates the total number of user IDs to scan for.
 The module starts by scanning the database for valid user ids.
-The ids are sequential starting at 0.
-The default scans the first 30 ids.
+The IDs are sequential starting at 0.
+The default scans the first 30 IDs which would be 0 - 29.

+### STRING_FIELD_LENGTH

+Indicates the maximum length of the string fields (username and password) that we'll allow for in our SQLi guessing.

 ## Scenarios

-### Grandstream UCM6202 IP PBX fimrware version 1.0.20.20
+### Grandstream UCM6202 IP PBX firmware version 1.0.20.20

 ```
 msf6 > use auxiliary/scanner/http/grandstream_ucm62xx_sql_account_guess